amgadfikry/AirBnB_clone/README.md

 # AirBnB Clone

-This project is Command-Line Interpreter for AirBnB Clone.
+This project is a Command-Line Interpreter for AirBnB Clone.

 ## Usage